Ravi-coder-bot/FormGenius-ai/README.md

 - **Responsive Design:** Shadcn UI ensures that the application is responsive and looks great across various devices and screen sizes.
 - **Admin Dashboard**: Admin users have access to a dashboard where they can view all responses submitted to their forms.
 - **Persistent Data Storage**: PostgreSQL is used as the database to store form configurations, user information, and form responses securely.
-- **Theme Customization**: The app offers six different themes for users to choose from, allowing them to customize the appearance of their app interface.
 - **Type Safety**: TypeScript is employed throughout the project to provide type safety and enhance code maintainability.
 - **Gemini AI API Integration**: The Gemini AI API is used to power the AI form creation.